 London provides a technology 1:1 program for all students and devices to take home with students beginning in 5th grade;

 Middle and high school students may elect to take coursework in part or in whole as part of the London Unlimited program, which is a flexible, blended learning program;

 The district supports the arts through marching and concert band, instrument and ensemble, choir, participation in the governor’s arts program, and three annual performing arts productions presented by LMS and LHS students;

-LCS employs 225 total employees of which 151 certified and 74 classified;
+LCS employs 225 total employees of which 160 are certified and 65 are classified;

-All teachers are licensed in their teaching areas.
-34% of staff possess a Master’s Degree;
+All teachers are licensed in their teaching areas and over 63% of teaching staff possess a Master’s Degree;

 Dr. Lou Kramer